 To date, most OTC owners and operators have elected to comply with the OTC Policy by retiring the OTC units.
 Some OTC sites have been repowered with new, more efficient combined-cycle gas turbines to replace retired capacity.
 Due to the combination of OTC unit retirements in a phased schedule and replacement of capacity with newer, more efficient resources that produce fewer emissions, as was investigated as a potential compliance scenario in the 2010 Final SED, implementation of the OTC Policy is expected to show a modest reduction of existing air quality impacts caused by operation of OTC units as compared to baseline conditions.

 The State Water Board may consider air quality issues; however, the State Water Board is primarily responsible for implementing section 316(b) of the Clean Water Act.
 The State Water Board relies upon the agency representatives within the SACCWIS to inform recommendations on grid reliability and extensions of compliance dates for existing OTC facilities.
-The SACCWIS recommendations were informed by CPUC proceedings to avoid forecasted shortfalls in energy supplies.
+The SACCWIS’ recommendations were informed by a stack analysis conducted by the CPUC, the CAISO, and the CEC to alleviate forecasted shortfalls in energy supplies.
 Revisions to OTC Policy compliance dates based upon non-marine impacts to local communities, including air quality, may be considered but are largely beyond the scope of the State Water Board’s authority under CWA section 316(b) and the OTC Policy.

 Air Quality Regulations

 There are air quality and environmental justice concerns regarding pollution from Redondo Beach into the air basin and the potential impacts this may have on human health.
 All operating power plants producing emissions are permitted to run by local air quality management districts, which require scheduled monitoring and reporting from the operators to ensure compliance and public safety.
-Redondo Beach is located in the South Coast Air Quality Management District (South Coast AQMD).
+Redondo Beach is located in the South Coast Air Quality Management District (“South Coast AQMD”).
 The Air Toxics Hot Spots Information and Assessment Act (see California Health and Safety Code Section 44360(b)(2)) requires facilities to do a health risk analysis every four years to determine whether citizens will be exposed to any harmful pollutants.
 Facilities additionally conduct toxic emissions evaluations as required by the South Coast AQMD.
 If there is a visible pollution event, there are guidelines and permit regulations in place to account for these emissions.

 As Redondo Beach is expected to continue to be used like a peaker plant, air emissions are expected to be at or below recent levels, which are typically within permitted limits.

-As of April 2021, Redondo Beach is in compliance with all permits and local, regional, and state regulations that were developed to be protective of human health including ambient air quality standards and Title V of the federal Clean Air Act, which created an operating permits program implemented by the states.
+Based on information available to CARB, AES is currently in compliance with applicable CARB regulations as of July 2021, including ambient air quality standards and Title V of the federal Clean Air Act, which created an operating permits program implemented by the states.

 In 2020, Redondo Beach had a total of 65 start-up events; Unit 5 had 21 start-ups, Unit 6 had 31 start-ups, and Unit 8 had 13 start-ups.
 Normally, unit start-up does not result in visible emissions, such as black smoke.
 However, mechanical failures have caused visible emissions during unit start-up or during operation generally one to two times a year.
 Generally, visible emissions resulting from nonoptimal operating conditions last between one and eight minutes.
 These situations typically result from an imbalance in the fuel-air mixture that feeds Redondo Beach’s units, which may be caused by an electrical system or other minor equipment failure that affects the air induction system.
 South Coast AQMD has not indicated any reports of visible emissions from AES in 2021 thus far.